PavelKisliak/BitSerializer/README.md

 [See full sample](samples/multiformat_customization/multiformat_customization.cpp)

 ### Serialization STD types
-BitSerializer has on board implementation of serialization for most popular containers from STD (not all yet, but this gap will be fixed in future).
+BitSerializer has on board serialization for all STD containers.
+Serialization of other STD types will be implemented in future.
 For add support of required STD type just need to include related header file.
 ```cpp
 #include "bitserializer/types/std/array.h"
 #include "bitserializer/types/std/vector.h"